 Dr. Chandra Talpade Mohanty

-Loubna Messaoudi is the CEO Founder of BIWOC* Rising.
+Loubna Messaoudi (she/her) is the CEO Founder of BIWOC* Rising.
 She is a former airline pilot, holds a degree in media science and philosophy and also further training in sound and video design.
 Her career fields cover Cultural Institutions, Film Festivals, Film/TV Productions and NGOs in Germany and New Zealand.

 Her work in the past few years has focused on the crossroads of discriminatory structures of women* of colour and the connected economic and social participation in Germany.
 In addition, she offers mediation and diversity / inclusion training for companies and educational institutions with an intersectional approach.
 In 2020 she joined BMW Foundation’s Responsible Leadership Program.

-Cérise Carson (she/her/they/them) is the HR manager, mentoring program and feel-good manager of BIWOC* Rising, and an advocate for diversity and deep connections.
+Cérise Carson (she/her/they/them) is the community builder and feel-good manager of BIWOC* Rising, and an advocate for diversity and deep connections.
 Combining her unique lived experience with specialised training, she relates to a broad range of people from varying backgrounds, ages, experience and education levels.
 Her own personal and professional story reflect the diversity she recognises and seeks to foster in others with her support group RESET MOM and her storytelling platform WITHIN ELEMENT, highlighting role models for the next generation, allowing an unconscious empowerment to unfold.
 As a certified nutritionist and life coach she focuses on the balance of mind, body and soul.
 By incorporating life experiences with tools and methods, Cérise joins expertise and a high level of empathy to foster spaces that feel safe as a facilitator and also as an event manager, PR and HR for BIWOC*Rising.

 DR. EMILIA ZENZILE ROIG